How criminal justice reform could make Cory Booker the Democratic nominee

-Sen. Cory Booker (D-N.J.) released a sweeping package of criminal justice proposals on Thursday, calling for sentence reductions, marijuana legalization, and more employment opportunities and voting rights for ex-offenders.
+Sen. Cory Booker (D-N.J.) released a sweeping package of criminal justice proposals Thursday, calling for sentence reductions, marijuana legalization, and more employment opportunities and voting rights for ex-offenders.
 The bill, which he calls the Next Step Act, pushes his colleagues in Washington to do more to address injustices in the criminal justice system.
 But it also helps make the case for his own presidential candidacy.

 I supported the First Step Act – a historic criminal justice bill recently signed into law – but that's just the beginning.